20hre/Python-Assignment/README.md

 # Python-Assinment
-This Repository consist of learning Python in Hyper island of Sweden.
-I share the assignment and some python tips and tricks.
+This Repository includes learning Python in Hyper island of Sweden.
+I share the assignment and some python tips and tricks.If you can like add some tricks in my file.